-Over the past 25 years, Food for Others has established itself as an essential part of Northern Virginia’s safety net for those needing food when emergency strikes, and for the growing number of working poor who are unable to make ends meet and need to supplement their inadequate food supplies.
+For the past 28 years, Food for Others has established itself as an essential part of Northern Virginia’s safety.
 In our first year of operation, we served about 105 families per month.
-25 years later, Food for Others provides food for more than 3,000 families per week and 3,181 students each week via P3.
+All these years later, we’re serving roughly 3,000 families per week and 3,181 students each week via P3.